-Energy, Environment and Sustainability
+Master - Policy stream: Energy, Environment and Sustainability

-- Geopolitics of Energy, Resources and Infrastructures
+- Economics and Geopolitics of energy, resources and infrastructures

-- Project Finance Management in Energy and Resources
+- Project finance management in energy and resources

 - Environmental Policy and Law